Summary

 - Signals institutional confidence amid global tech moderation.

-- Enhances shareholder metrics such as EPS and ROE.
+- Enhances shareholder metrics such as EPS and ROE structurally.

 Infosys Buyback Overview